thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 Before starting working with a dashboard, get familiar with its interface to understand which features are responsible for what actions.

-Dashboard toolbar allows you to manage [states](/docs/{{docsPrefix}}user-guide/dashboards/#states), [layouts](/docs/{{docsPrefix}}user-guide/dashboards/#layouts), [settings](/docs/{{docsPrefix}}user-guide/dashboards/#settings),
+The dashboard toolbar allows you to manage [states](/docs/{{docsPrefix}}user-guide/dashboards/#states), [layouts](/docs/{{docsPrefix}}user-guide/dashboards/#layouts), [settings](/docs/{{docsPrefix}}user-guide/dashboards/#settings),